17 Easy Onigiri Recipes (No Nori Seaweed!)

 wakame onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Add 1 to 2 tsp of wakame seaweed seasoning to the rice and mix.
+HOW TO PREPARE: Add 1 to 2 teaspoons of wakame seaweed seasoning to the rice and mix.

 Wakame